Niraj-Aware/Project/README.md

 5.Plots a bar chart comparing the accuracy of each approach.

-After the comparative analysis we choose the best approach algorithm to create the model that predicts the duplicate question on basis of traning data.
+After the comparative analysis we choose the best approach algorithm to create the model that predicts the duplicate question on basis of trained ML model.